Polar for Laravel

 Multiple Subscriptions

 In certain situations, you may wish to allow your consumer to subscribe to numerous subscription kinds.
 For example, a gym may provide a swimming and weight lifting subscription.
 You can let your customers subscribe to one or both.
+To handle the various subscriptions, you can offer a type of subscription as the second argument when creating a new one:Cancelling Subscriptions

-To cancel a subscription, call the cancel
+To cancel a subscription, call thecancel

 method.